Skip to content

 What is Sexual Harassment?

-Sexual harassment is when someone behaves in a sexual nature to another person where they do not want it.
+Sexual harassment is when someone behaves in a sexual manner towards another person without their consent.
 It could be, for example, sexual comments or sexual advances.
 This unwanted conduct of a sexual nature, whether intended by a person or not, must have:

 • violated the person’s dignity; or